FayeAlephNil/ThirdPartyCodesFTB/CONTRIBUTING.md

 }
 ```

-A good example of this is the (tolkiencraft file)[json/tolkiencraft2.json]
+A good example of this is the [tolkiencraft file](json/tolkiencraft2.json)

 ## Making a pull request